dmose/mc-nodejs-docs/how-to-vendor.md

 # Step-By-Step Vendoring Guide
 ### Vendoring in a new package

-1. Reach out to a [NodeJS module peer](XXXLINKME), and request their help on choosing and landing this package.
+1. Reach out to a [NodeJS module peer](XXXLINKME), and request their help with choosing and landing this package.
 2. Review available packages with functionality you want, keeping in mind the guideliness in the [Package Selection section of the main policy doc](./index#package-selection).
-3. Work with your reviewer to select a package to select the best package
+3. Work with your reviewer to select the best package
 4. Use `mach vendor node install` to vendor in the package (this will handle installing with the correct `npm` options and validating security and license invariants).